by Muriel Harris

 This groundbreaking book offers advice for teachers new to conferencing, experienced teachers seeking to refine or expand their approaches to conferencing, and tutors working in writing centers.
 Since it was published in 1986, it has become one of the most widely cited books on conferencing.
 Harris offers a theoretical framework for conference teaching, descriptions of activities typical of and central to writing conferences, advice on diagnostic strategies for individualized instruction, and instructional strategies.
 Discussions in the book borrow from a wide range of fields, including counseling and therapy, cognitive science, anthropology, and education.
 In appendices, she includes a set of teaching materials that can be useful in tutor and teacher training.

 Publication Information: Harris, Muriel.
 (2015).
 Teaching One-to-One: The Writing Conference.
-WAC Clearinghouse Landmark Publications in Writing Studies: http://wac.colostate.edu/books/harris/.
-Originally Published in Print, 1986, by National Council of Teachers of English, Urbana, Illinois.
+The WAC Clearinghouse. https://wac.colostate.edu/books/landmarks/harris/ (Originally published in 1986 by National Council of Teachers of English)

 Publication Date: July 31, 2015

 Books in this series are presented on the WAC Clearinghouse courtesy of the National Council of Teachers of English.
 This book is out of print and is presented here to support the WAC community.
 To view NCTE's complete catalog of available books, please visit their online book store.

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).